3 Decision Tree Templates and Examples

 How Do You Draw a Decision Tree?

-You can also get started with one of the flowcharts available in decision tree maker software.
+You can also start with one of the flowcharts available in decision tree maker software.
 First, select a shape representing a box, then position it at the top or left side of the page.
 Next, start coming up with potential actions you would have to take based on your decision.
-Finally, draw a line representing each action, making sure to label it appropriately.
+Finally, draw a line representing each action, labeling it appropriately.

-In addition, you should come up with potential consequences resulting from those actions.
-Come up with a value for each that represents the likelihood of that result.
+In addition, you should come up with potential consequences for those actions.
+Create a value for each that represents the likelihood of that result.
 To help you with that, go over the history of past decisions made by your company.
 If you can’t find a similar circumstance from the past, consult with experts.
 Use their collective wisdom to game out the likelihood of a specific consequence.

-Once you’ve done all that, go over each result and all possible consequences.
-Then, try to develop a monetary figure representing what you might gain or lose because of your choice.
+Once you’ve done all that, review each result and all possible consequences, then try to develop a monetary figure representing what you might gain or lose because of your choice.
 The money could mean a value like additional revenue earned, higher expenses paid out in salaries and benefits for new employees, or money lost if you continue your current path.

 Benefits of a Decision Tree Maker